ZPI-2023-IST/Documentation/source/modules/frontend.rst

 The component renders a layout, including alerts, buttons for running, importing, and exporting models, and a modal for importing models.

-For more details, refer to the actual `index.js` code.

 ---------
 config.js
 ---------